OCA/e-commerce/website_sale_stock_control/README.rst

 #.
 Go to products and create one of type "Stockable".
 #.
 Select an option in stock control field.
 #.
-Go to shop and if product do not have stock yo will see an icon.
+Go to the shop and if the product doesn't have stock, you will see an icon
+   indicating that.
 #.
 The available stock is checked in checkout step too.